cb109/hunt_showdown_outfitter/README.md

 - This software is a personal project and in no way affiliated with Crytek or the game itself.
 - I am just so annoyed by equipping my hunters with the same loadouts all over again that I created this.
-- **Attention**: The automation of keyboard/mouse input when using this tool can get you banned by the anti-cheat system.
+- **Attention**: The automation of mouse/keyboard input when using this tool **may get you banned** by the anti-cheat system.
 You have been warned.

 ## How to use